-Download the software and create a free 3-year account.
+Download the software and create a free account with Autodesk.
 There are many on-line tutorials that can be used to develop your 3D CAD skills using Fusion 360.

 Google SketchUp

 Download the software.
 It is free.
 There are many on-line tutorials that can be used to develop your 3D CAD skills using Google SketchUp.